rstacruz/stylelint-rscss/README.md

 npm install -g stylelint
 ```

 Create a `.stylelintrc` in your project.
-Use the `stylelint-rscss/config` configuration, which
+Use the `stylelint-rscss/config` configuration, which has defaults for strict RSCSS conventions.

 ```js
 /* .stylelintrc */